stablestud/adsorber/README.md

 Options: (optional)
   -s,  --systemd           - use Systemd ...
-  -c,  --cron              - use Cronjob as scheduler (use with 'install') -ns, --no-scheduler      - skip scheduler creation (use with 'install') -y,  --yes, --assume-yes - answer all prompts with 'yes' -f,  --force             - force the update if no /etc/hosts backup
+  -c,  --cron              - use Cronjob as scheduler (use with 'setup') -ns, --no-scheduler      - skip scheduler creation (use with 'setup') -y,  --yes, --assume-yes - answer all prompts with 'yes' -f,  --force             - force the update if no /etc/hosts backup
                              has been created (dangerous)